hdmonline/tc-photo-grabber/README.md

 ## 📋 Requirements

 ### System Dependencies
-- Python 3.11 or higher
+- Python 3.14 or higher
 - `exiftool` for IPTC metadata (optional but recommended)

-### Python Dependencies
-- requests
-- beautifulsoup4
-- python-dotenv
-- PyYAML
-- piexif
-- schedule
-- croniter (for cron expression support)
-- colorama (optional)

 ## 🔧 Installation